 "It is infinitely easier to visit a building online than in person"

 For over a year HELIX has offered "digital twins" to large technology tenants and owners looking for accurate existing conditions documentation.
 Our clients paid for "CAD plans" fast and for less, but they got much more.
-A digital twin appears to be a convenient way to view and download accurate plans/models and it is.
-But the real value of a digital twin lies in the fact that it is infinitely easier to explore a building online than in person.
-This was true before COVID-19 and it is painfully, unavoidably more true now.
+At first glance, a digital twin appears to be a convenient way to view and download accurate plans/models.
+With use it becomes clear that the real value of a digital twin lies in the fact that it is infinitely easier to explore a building online than in person.
+This was true before COVID-19 and it is painfully, unavoidably, more true now.

 A commercial real estate broker told me that “when I hold an open house for a building, especially downtown, I might get 40 people who say they are coming and 10 show up.”
-“With a good digital twin they are more likely to show up and when they do they are further along in the buying process.
-But significantly, they can forward the digital twin to others.
-I end up reaching people that are not on my list, some of whom are not even in the US.”
+He added, “with a good digital twin they are more likely to show up and when they do they are further along in the buying process."
+And finally, "they can forward the digital twin to others, reaching people that are not on my list, some of whom are not even in the US.”
 Digital buildings travel instantly and over infinite distance.

-Reaching a larger audience, some of whom are inconveniently far away, is great for listing agents and owner looking to lease or sell space quickly and to drum up more bidders.
+Reaching a larger audience, some of whom are inconveniently far away, is great for listing agents and owners looking to lease or sell space quickly and to drum up more bidders.
 The same is true when bidders are solicited for repairs, renovations or services.
-By making it unnecessary to personally visit a building the barrier to providing a bid drops.
+By making it unnecessary to personally visit a building, the barrier to providing a bid drops.
 With more bids the likelihood of a better price follows naturally.
 A GC in Silicon Valley told me that “these days it is hard to get even 3-5 bids from subs these days.
 It feels like some of them send in high bids as if to say ‘if you will pay extra, I will make time for you.’”
-By removing distance from the bidding cost contractors and subcontractors from outside of the normal distance can provide bids.
-Assuming the digital twin is sufficiently accurate and thorough, in-person site surveys can be reduced and even eliminated and more bids collected.
+By removing distance from the bidding cost, contractors and subcontractors from outside of the normal distance can provide bids.
+Assuming the digital twin is sufficiently accurate and thorough, in-person site surveys can be reduced or eliminated with more bids collected.

-Tools that allow more comprehensive, more accurate and simpler to use digital representations of buildings and building designs promise to lubricate real estate transactions, cut down management and operations costs, and ultimately improve project and real estate investment profitability.
-HELIX is building a platform to transform existing buildings into shareable data that may become the cornerstone of the next generation of building planning, construction optimizations and real estate investment optimization.
+Tools that allow more comprehensive, more accurate and simpler to use digital representations of buildings and building designs promise to reduce friction in real estate transactions, cut down operational costs, and ultimately improve project and real estate investment profitability.
+HELIX is building the tools in a platform that will transform existing buildings into shareable data.
+The HELIX Twin will become the cornerstone of next generation building planning, construction optimization and real estate investment improvement.